Teen Dies After Being Stabbed In Kensington, West London

 — London 999 Feed (@999London) February 18, 2018

 As reported by The Guardian, forensics officers were seen gathering items from behind a roped-off area of Logan Place, while police officers stood guard of the suspected crime scenes.
-Neighbours told reporters that they had seen authorities searching the areas with flashlights, causing residents to wonder if law enforcement officials had something in particular they were looking for.
+Neighbors told reporters that they had seen authorities searching the areas with flashlights, causing residents to wonder if law enforcement officials had something in particular they were looking for.

 This weekend’s death marks the fifth teenage fatality of 2018 to occur as a result of knife crime.
 On Valentine’s Day, a 17-year-old lost his life in east London after being stabbed to death in Canning Town.
 Paramedics were unable to save the youth after he was chased down by assailants in a car, none of whom have yet been caught.

-Overall, a total of 11 individuals have been stabbed in London since the New Year began.
+Overall, a total of 11 individuals have been stabbed in London since the new year began.
 January 1 itself brought news of a young man’s death, with the individual having been stabbed at a house party hosted on December 31.
 In 2017, a total of 80 people lost their lives due to knife crime in the nation’s capital.
-Mayor Sadiq Khan is being pressured not only by locals, but also other politicians to do something about the rampant crime epidemic that has been sweeping the city’s streets for some years now, and only seems to increasing in severity.
+Mayor Sadiq Khan is being pressured, not only by locals, but also other politicians to do something about the rampant crime epidemic that has been sweeping the city’s streets for some years now, and only seems to be increasing in severity.